MicrosoftDocs/azure-docs/articles/azure-app-configuration/dotnet-feature-management.md

 ## Caching

-Feature state is provided by the IConfiguration system.
+Feature state is provided by the `IConfiguration` system.
 Any caching and dynamic updating is expected to be handled by configuration providers.
-The feature manager asks IConfiguration for the latest value of a feature's state whenever a feature is checked to be enabled.
+The feature manager asks `IConfiguration` for the latest value of a feature's state whenever a feature is checked to be enabled.

 ### Snapshot

 There are scenarios that require the state of a feature to remain consistent during the lifetime of a request.
-The values returned from the standard `IFeatureManager` may change if the `IConfiguration` source that it is pulling from is updated during the request.
+The values returned from the standard `IFeatureManager` may change if the `IConfiguration` source that it's pulling from is updated during the request.
 This can be prevented by using `IFeatureManagerSnapshot`. `IFeatureManagerSnapshot` can be retrieved in the same manner as `IFeatureManager`. `IFeatureManagerSnapshot` implements the interface of `IFeatureManager`, but it caches the first evaluated state of a feature during a request and returns the same state of a feature during its lifetime.

 ## Custom Feature Providers